Clitheroe railway station: History

 The original station opened on 22 June 1850.
 It was replaced in 1893–4 by another approximately 220 yd to the north.
 The station closed to normal services on 10 September 1962 (that is, before the Beeching cuts) but remained in use for special services until 7 February 1971.
 The special services resumed on 14 May 1990, and the station was fully reopened on 29 May 1994, when passenger services began again from Blackburn.

-The line from here continues northwards towards Hellifield, but this section is normally used only by freight and engineering trains on weekdays; passenger services are limited to a pair of Sundays only Dalesrail charter trains and occasional railtours.
+The line from here continues northwards towards Hellifield, but this section is normally used only by freight and engineering trains on weekdays; passenger services are limited to a pair of Saturday only Dalesrail, charter trains and occasional railtours.
 The line also forms part of a valuable strategic diversionary route between Preston and Carlisle, which is utilised if planned engineering work blocks the West Coast Main Line over Shap.
+(Though diverts are very rare).
 It has also been used in emergency for unplanned work between these locations.
 Terminating trains from the Blackburn direction run empty up to Horrocksford Junction to the north (where the former Ribble Cement (now Hansons) factory branch diverges from the main line) and use the crossover there to reverse and change lines prior to returning to the station.

 The station has since become an award-winning bus and train transport interchange.
 The bus station, known as the Clitheroe Interchange, is the terminus for bus connections bringing passengers from towns and villages in the Ribble Valley area to the train service to Blackburn and Manchester.
 The Ribble Valley Line is a community railway line and is supervised by the Ribble Valley Rail group, which includes the train operator Northern.

 Facilities

 The station had a ticket office, which was next to the old station building (which is used as an art gallery).
-The ticket office, operated by Lancashire County Council rather than operator Northern permanently closed from February 2020.
+The ticket office, operated by Lancashire County Council rather than operator Northern, permanently closed from February 2020.
 It was staffed Monday to Friday.
 All tickets must now be purchased via mobile device or from the ticket machine on Platform 1.
 There are waiting shelters on both platforms (which are offset from each other) and train running details are provided via digital screens, signage, customer help points and automatic announcements.
 Step-free access is available on both sides.

 Services

 All train services are operated by Northern Trains.
 There is generally an hourly service daily from Clitheroe to Rochdale via Blackburn and Manchester Victoria with some extra trains during weekday peak hours.

-Northern used to operate a variety of train types on the route, including Class 142 units but now Northern only operate a variety of Sprinter trains, including Class 150, Class 153, Class 156, Class 158 units.
+Northern used to operate a variety of train types on the route, but now only operates a variety of Sprinter trains, usually Class 150 and Class 156 units.